 - (3a)(3b) "Marriage and family therapy" is the clinical practice, within the context of individual, couple, and marriage and family systems, of the diagnosis and treatment of psychosocial aspects of mental and emotional disorders.
 Marriage and family therapy involves the professional application of psychotherapeutic and family systems theories and techniques in the delivery of services to families, couples, and individuals for the purpose of treating these diagnosed mental and emotional disorders.
-Marriage and family therapy includes referrals to and collaboration with other-health care and other professionals when appropriate. - (4) "Practice of marriage and family therapy" means the rendering of professional marriage and family therapy services to individuals, couples, or families, singly or in groups, whether the services are offered directly to the general public or through organizations, either public or private, for a fee, monetary or otherwise. - (5) "Recognized educational institution" means any educational institution that is accredited by the United States Department of Education that grants a bachelor's, master's, or doctoral degree and is recognized by the Board and by a nationally or regionally recognized educational or professional accrediting body."
+Marriage and family therapy includes referrals to and collaboration with other-health care and other professionals when appropriate. - (4) "Practice of marriage and family therapy" means the rendering of professional marriage and family therapy services to individuals, couples, or families, singly or in groups, whether the services are offered directly to the general public or through organizations, either public or private, for a fee, monetary or otherwise. - (5) "Recognized educational institution" means any educational institution that grants a bachelor's, master's, or doctoral degree and is recognized by the Board and by a nationally or regionally recognized educational or professional accrediting body.university, college, professional school, or other institution of higher learning that: - a.
+In the United States, is regionally accredited by bodies approved by the Commission on Recognition of Postsecondary Accreditation or its successor. - b.
+In Canada, holds a membership in the Association of Universities and Colleges of Canada. - c.
+In another country, is accredited by the comparable official organization having this authority and is recognized by the Board."